RHS Growing Guides

 Rhubarb crops reliably every year with little maintenance

 Rhubarb (Rheum × hybridum) is a hardy perennial that lives for many years and thrives in even the coldest sites.
 It’s low maintenance and extremely easy to grow.
 It does require plenty of space though, as it will form a large leafy clump 1.5m (5ft) wide or more.
-With its red-tinged stems and large leaves, rhubarb is attractive enough to grow in borders, especially in tropical-style plantings.
-The top growth dies down over winter, re-sprouting every spring.
+Its red-tinged stems and large green leaves die down over winter, with new growth emerging in spring.

 The leaf stalks are usually picked during spring and early summer, but plants can be covered with large pots or forcing jars in winter to produce an early crop of delicious blanched stems.
 The flavour of rhubarb varies in sweetness depending on the age of the stems and the variety.